 Prerequisite: Intro to Drawing and Painting This is a class for anyone who has an interest in learning to draw.
-The class will focus on fundamental drawing skills.
-Students will learn about proportion and perspective, drawing from life, value and mark making, and how to use a variety of basic drawing media such as pencil, pen, charcoal, and colored pencils.
-Students will also learn about a variety of artists.
+The class focuses on fundamental drawing skills.
+Students learn about proportion and perspective, drawing from life, value and mark making, and how to use a variety of basic drawing media such as pencil, pen, charcoal, and colored pencils.
+Students also learn about a variety of artists.